Perfect number: Related concepts

 The sum of proper divisors gives various other kinds of numbers.
 Numbers where the sum is less than the number itself are called deficient, and where it is greater than the number, abundant.
 These terms, together with perfect itself, come from Greek numerology.
 A pair of numbers which are the sum of each other's proper divisors are called amicable, and larger cycles of numbers are called sociable.
 A positive integer such that every smaller positive integer is a sum of distinct divisors of it is a practical number.

-By definition, a perfect number is a fixed point of the restricted divisor function s(n) = σ(n) − n, and the aliquot sequence associated with a perfect number is a constant sequence.
+By definition, a perfect number is a fixed point of the restricted divisor function $s(n) = \sigma(n) -n$, and the aliquot sequence associated with a perfect number is a constant sequence.
 All perfect numbers are also $\mathcal{S}$-perfect numbers, or Granville numbers.

 A semiperfect number is a natural number that is equal to the sum of all or some of its proper divisors.
 A semiperfect number that is equal to the sum of all its proper divisors is a perfect number.
 Most abundant numbers are also semiperfect; abundant numbers which are not semiperfect are called weird numbers.